 By AFSC Human Mobility Team in Latin America and the Caribbean

-If you live in the U.S., you have probably seen news stories recently about migrants—including migrant children—waiting at the U.S.-Mexico border or crossing into the U.S. to seek asylum, only to be imprisoned while they await a hearing.
-What you may not know is what those migrants and others like them have faced on their journey—and how changes to U.S. policy in Latin American could make a difference.
+If you live in the U.S., you have probably seen news stories about migrants—including children—denied their right to seek asylum at the U.S.-Mexico border.
+What you may not know is what those migrants and others like them have faced on their journey—and how changes to U.S. policy in Latin America could make a difference.

 People move for many reasons.
 In Latin America and the Caribbean, violence and deep poverty propel many people to migrate in search of safety and peace.
 In recent years, natural disasters fueled by climate change have intensified, displacing whole communities.

 Local organizations that provide humanitarian relief have faced tremendous obstacles to providing direct aid to migrants, including legal and health care assistance.
 During the pandemic, governments have imposed even greater restrictions on civil society organizations—sometimes using the political cover of the public health emergency to pass restrictive policies with long term implications.

 In Mexico, El Salvador, Honduras, and Guatemala, U.S. policy has historically created or worsened systemic problems.
 Instead of supporting democracy and economic stability, the U.S. government has financed and trained military and security forces; played a role in fueling civil wars; legitimized governments taking power through coups and electoral fraud; and pursued unjust economic policies.

 Those policies have exacerbated human rights violations and the humanitarian crisis facing migrants in Latin America.
 At the same time, the United States has strategically made it more difficult and more perilous than ever to seek refuge and asylum.